School Search Timeline

 school search young child

-The first question to ask yourself: “When would my child start at their new school?”
+The first question to ask yourself is “When would my child start at their new school?”
 Most schools in the San Antonio area start in mid-August, as you can see from our school calendars guide.
 Working backwards from that date, one year ahead is a good time to start a school search.

 What if your child’s first day of school is less than a year away?
-You’ll still follow most of the same steps, but you’ll need to more quickly from step to step.
+You’ll still follow most of the same steps, but you’ll need to move quickly from step to step.
 Getting a late start to a school search may mean that some of your first choice schools are fully enrolled, and there is a greater chance that your child will be placed on a waiting list.
 Don’t give up hope!
 Waiting lists keep moving, and schools keep making offers even after the school year starts.

 Twelve Months Before Starting

-In our example, for a student starting a new school in August 2024, a family would take these steps starting in August 2023.
+In our example, for a student starting a new school in August 2025, a family would take these steps starting in August 2024.

 Ten Months Before Starting

-In our example, for a student starting a new school in August 2024, a family would take these steps starting in October 2023.
+In our example, for a student starting a new school in August 2025, a family would take these steps starting in October 2024.

 • Research dates for open enrollment so you know when to submit an application.
-The typical open enrollment period is from November through February, but some schools have dates that are earlier or later.
+The typical open enrollment period is from November through February, but some schools have deadlines that are earlier or later.
 Applying after the end of open enrollment means your child is more likely to be placed on a waiting list.

 • Keep asking questions about the schools you are interested in.
 You can contact the schools directly and connect with families in the discussion group.